 Why Does Color Matter?

-Color does a lot more than just make something red or blue or pink.
-It influences our perceptions and moods, and it plays a significant psychological role in our lives.
+Color does more than make something red, blue, or pink.
+It influences our perceptions and moods and plays a significant psychological role.

-We might think a warm-toned photo feels more uplifting or joyful, while a cool one is serene or even depressing.
-We see specific colors as more eye-catching, and some may spur us to make purchases.
-Think about your favorite brands — their logos and imagery are all carefully selected to incite specific buying habits and make you associate particular traits with the company.
+A warm-toned photo feels uplifting or joyful, while a cool one is serene or depressing.
+We see specific colors as eye-catching— some may spur us to purchase.
+Think about your favorite brands — their logos and imagery are carefully selected to incite specific buying habits and make you associate particular traits with the company.

 When it comes to products, color can make us more attracted to an item.
-Bright candies are colorful and fun, while a ripe red tomato may look particularly fresh and juicy.
-Many manufactured products need to maintain the same color throughout production, to increase buyer confidence or improve identification.
-For instance, each pill of a specified drug must match the one from before it, and each can of paint should be mixed to the expected color.
+Bright candies are colorful and fun, while a ripe red tomato may look remarkably fresh and juicy.
+Many manufactured products must maintain the same color throughout production to increase buyer confidence or improve identification.
+For instance, each pill of a specified drug must match the previous one, and each can of paint should be mixed to the expected color.

 The psychology of color perception is an integral part of our everyday lives.